grigyan/Json-Database/README.md

 Note that file name should be different if you want to use other file for making requests.

+_Any changes made to database are automatically saved_

 <h2 align="center">
 Example
 </h2>